captbaritone/eel-wasm/README.md

 - [ ] Are expressions folled by a `;` valid statements, or is that just assignements?
 - [ ] Check if Milkdrop `if(test, consiquent, alternate)` is actually supposed to shortcircut.
 - [ ] Don't use EEL variable names in output code.
 Use a map of incrementing numbers for each namespace instead.
+- [ ] Confirm that operator precidence is respected correctly.
+- [ ] Confirm that signed values behave correctly.

 ## Usage